outerbounds/metaflow-card-notebook/README.md

         self.nb_options_dict = dict(input_path='nbflow.ipynb')
 ```

+Note: You can omit the `pip install` step above if your environment already includes all the dependendencies in your target environment listed in [setup.py](/setup.py) in `install_requires`.
+If you do omit `pip install`, make sure that you pin the correction version numbers as well.

 ### Including Notebook Files In The Context

 If you are running steps remotely, you must ensure that your notebooks are uploaded to the remote environment with the cli argument `--package-suffixes=".ipynb"` For example, to execute [examples/deep_learning/dl_flow.py](examples/deep_learning/dl_flow.py) with this argument: